 Now using the fact that the binormal $\varepsilon_{ab}$ is antisymmetric and normalized as $\varepsilon_{ab}\varepsilon^{ab}=-2$, one finds

 where $\varphi_h$ is the value of the dilaton at the horizon.

 Therefore, the entropy is completely determined by the value of the dilaton at the horizon.
-In particular, it is independent of the dilaton potential $W(\varphi)$.
 Consequently, every black hole solution arising from the model in Eq.~\eqref{eqai} obeys the same entropy formula.